Why HR Needs to Take Charge of its Career Growth

 Personal Transformation In Human Resources

-I needed to be better about focusing on me BEFORE I ran out of steam.
-I know what burnout feels like, I know what apathy looks like, and I also knew that I couldn’t keep going at the same pace and still be the best I could be for the people that matter the most (my family) and the ones I want to help (clients and the leaders in our industry).
-Was I great at my job last year?
+Prioritizing myself more would help me avoid running out of energy.
+I knew I couldn’t keep going at the same pace and still be the best I could be for the people who mattered most (my family) and the ones I wanted to serve.
+I understand what burnout feels like and what apathy looks like (clients and the leaders in our industry).
+Was my work last year excellent?
 Absolutely.
-Could I sustain the pace forever?
-Not a chance.
-In order to avoid burnout, I had to apply a needs analysis to my own life.
+Could I keep up the pace indefinitely?
+Zero chance.
+I had to conduct a needs analysis on my own life in order to prevent burnout.
 I took a step back and identified what I could delegate, what I could reprioritize, and (important) what I no longer needed to focus on.

 I Found My Purpose in Helping to Elevate HR